rangertaha/messaging-patterns/README.rst

 Example Messaging Patterns
 =========================

-Simple messaging patterns using AMQP/RabbitMQ.
+Simple messaging patterns using AMQP/RabbitMQ and Python.
 This is just a walk through of a few messaging patterns implemented in python and using RabbitMQ as the broker.